LiaIvanick/gl215-ler-workshop/GLM/README.md

   install.packages("rLakeAnalyzer")
   install.packages("tidyverse")
   ```
 Update: we have noticed that some users have problems running GLM under macOS.
 We've provided a fix in the script that, hopefully, enables you to run GLM in R even if you have not installed gfortran 9 or netcdf on your machine.
+Also, some Windows users reported problems in the example files with the water quality simulations.
+We are still investigating what the problem could be.

 -----